SWaeldchen/swaeldchen.github.io/_pages/agenda.md

 {% include abbrv.html %}

 This is the current form of my research agenda.
 It will be implemented depending on my next position.
 Please feel free to get into contact if you are interested in similar topics.
+The aim is to make generative artificial intelligences safe, understandable, and controllable.

 ## Overview:

-This is an overview over my current research agenda.
-The aim is to make generative artificial intelligences safe, understandable, and controllable.

 1. [**Optimisation Routines for Adversarial Prompting:**](#optimisation) Build a sophisticated optimisation routine to find prompts that elicit certain behaviour (e.g., giving out sensitive information).
 These routines serve for model testing as well as to enforce adversarial robustness during training.
 2. [**Faithful Chain of Thought:**](#cot) Can we make LLMs that "think step-by-step" or conversational reasoning between different LLMs faithful to the "true" reasoning process?
 Models have been shown to convey demonstrably false reasoning processes.
 Can this be prevented?